 Sketch Your Design & Create Flowers

-Once everything is aligned to your satisfaction, you will trace your design onto the pillow cover using the green sharpie pen.
+Once everything is aligned to your satisfaction, you can trace your design onto the pillow cover using the green sharpie pen.
 The only part of the design that will show after the pillow is complete is the stems.

 Continue working the fabric strips inward, adding glue as you go.
 This is where you can use different color combinations, etc.

-Go and get that glue off your fingers and let this dry.
+Let’s get that glue off your fingers and let this dry.

-Then fill the pillow cover with a 20 x 20 Pillow form and TA DA!
+Then fill the pillow cover with a 20 x 20 Pillow form and TA-DA!
 A gorgeous spring pillow.

 I can’t wait to hear all the inspiring Mother’s Day Gift ideas.
 A flower for each grandchild is my favorite.